Dragoshel/Dragoshel.github.io/projects/README.md

 <!-- EXPLANATION -->
 ## Explanation

 Without wasting anymore time, let's jump straight into what makes computer steganography such an amazing field to work in.
-Grab your linux distro and terminal of choice, and install "steghide" (a tool of my choice) and let's hide some messages!
+Grab your linux distro and terminal of your choice, install "steghide", (a tool of my choice) and let's hide some messages!
 Here I have a text file containing one of the most popular quotes of Geralt from "The Witcher" books, and right beside it, a picture of a cat.

 	[Geralt quote text]					[Picture of a cat]